Management of Hypertension Without Drugs

 6) Exercise:

 Regular physical exercise has been found to induce a reduction in blood pressure.
-Strenuous exercise should be done 45 minutes a day for at least six days a week.
-A healthy body and mind could be acquired through moderate-intensity physical activity by practicing for at least two and half hours per week.
-It is said that getting some physical activity is better than having none, so there would be best results on performing more activity.
-Examples of some moderate exercises are:
+Strenuous exercise should be done for 45 minutes a day, at least six days a week.
+A healthy body and mind could be acquired through moderate-intensity physical activity by practicing for at least two and a half hours per week.

 7) Relaxation Techniques: